jltsiren/simple-sds/README.md

 # Simple succinct data structures

-This is a toy project with two goals: to learn Rust and to experiment with the API of basic succinct data structures.
-The plan is to implement the subset of [SDSL](https://github.com/simongog/sdsl-lite) I am currently using and to extend it a bit.
+This started as a toy project with two goals: to learn Rust and to experiment with the API of basic succinct data structures.
+The structures are comparable to those in [SDSL](https://github.com/simongog/sdsl-lite) in performance and scalability.
+As the focus is on (relative) simplicity, ugly low-level optimizations are generally avoided.

 ## Implemented functionality